-australian gardening, fire pits, land art, landscaping, matt leacy, outdoor rooms
+australian gardening, fire pits, gardening, land art, landscaping, matt leacy, outdoor rooms

 Matt Leacy, founder and creative director of Landart Landscapes, shares his landscape-design trend forecasts.

 Texture in flooring is definitely coming back into vogue, and I see this becoming more popular in 2018.
 For a while now, we’ve been in a bit of a minimalist period.
 While I think that many consumers will continue to choose minimalist flooring, plenty of others will head to the other end of the spectrum and go very textural.

 We expect to see different stones being used for flagging and cobbles to break up large are

 as.
 There are lots of exciting new stones on the market including different variations on porphyry, limestone and granite.
 Their finishes, shapes and sizes are also changing.
 Cobblestones will be used in interesting ways, mixing lines with rounded shapes and the like.
 We’ll see consumers continue to shift away from large- format, clean-line finishes towards textured smaller tiles.